KaushalMorankar/Artificial_Image_Generation/README.md

 # Artificial_Image_Generation

-- This project is to generate artificial image of numbers(0-9) from the MNIST dataset.
+- This project is to generate artificial image of numbers(0-9) (trained using the MNIST dataset).
 - Just run the code to generate the artificially generated number
 - One can change the number of epochs to get the result quicker but inaccurate.
 - noise = torch.randn(1, 100, device='cuda')  Random generation of the digit